xdrip-js/Lookout/README.md

   lookout status      # Show status  [default]
 ```

+Use `-m` option for mmol instead of mg/dL.
+For example, `lookout -m cal 4.1` will calibrate with 4.1 mmol.

 ## Nightscout CGM Status Pill
 This feature requires Nightscout 0.10.3 or later.
 Lookout provides devicestatus records to Nightscout which will display the CGM status in a CGM pill if the Nightscout xdrip-js plugin is enabled.
 See the Nightscout README for details on enabling the plugin and settings.